kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 public key and signature + root CA signature).
 For clarity, we are not listing post-quantum/traditional hybrid algorithms; we also omit mechanisms such as Certificate Transparency {{?RFC6962}} or OCSP stapling {{?RFC6960}}.
-We use Kyber-768 instead of the smaller Kyber-512 parameter set, as the former is currently used in experimental deployments.
-For signatures, we use Dilithium, the "primary" algorithm selected by NIST for post-quantum signatures, as well as Falcon [FALCON], the algorithm that offers smaller public key and signature sizes, but which NIST indicates can be used if the implementation requirements can be met.
+We use ML-KEM-768 instead of the smaller ML-KEM-512 parameter set, as the former is currently used in experimental deployments.
+For signatures, we use Dilithium (standardized as ML-DSA), the "primary" algorithm selected by NIST for post-quantum signatures, as well as Falcon [FALCON], the algorithm that offers smaller public key and signature sizes, but which NIST indicates can be used if the implementation requirements can be met.

 | Handshake | HS auth algorithm | HS Auth bytes | Certificate chain bytes | Sum  |
 | TLS 1.3   | RSA-2048          | 528           | 784  (RSA-2048)         | 1312 |